 For many people, mortgage brokers are the bridge between them and a brand new home.
-About 1 in 3 Canadians are now using mortgage brokers, and that number will likely continue to rise.
+About 1 in 3 Canadians are now using mortgage brokers, and that number will likely continue to rise in the near future.

 Brokers can do a lot of things that banks can’t.
 They can seek out a wide variety of lenders, offer plans that are directly suited to their clients, do a large chunk of the paperwork, and provide an objective overview of mortgage plans out there.

 But, exactly how are mortgage brokers paid?
 It’s rare to see a mortgage broker who charges excessive fees to sustain their firm, so what’s the deal?